Since 2000 the lead industry has invested around €3 million in independent research into the health and environmental impacts of lead.

-ILZRO and ILA keep abreast of evolving scientific issues to ensure that any responses are based on up-to-date scientific knowledge.
+ILA scientists keep abreast of research findings to ensure that any responses to new regulatory proposals are based on up-to-date scientific knowledge.
 With specialist contacts and support in the academic, scientific and consulting communities worldwide, evidence-based scientific expertise is made freely available on matters relating to the health and environmental impacts of lead and on their optimum management and remediation.

 Industry sponsored scientific research has been fundamental in enhancing the understanding of the risks to human health and the environment presented by exposure to lead and has been used extensively in documents, such as the EU Voluntary Risk Assessment and REACH Chemical Safety Reports, that have been seen as “state of the art” reviews.
 This research has also been extremely important in providing the industry with credibility in advocating for science-based decision making in Regulation.